kshulgina/codetta/README.md

 from 'UUU, UUC, UUA, UUG, UCU, UCC, ..., GGA, GGG' (iterating 3rd, 2nd, then 1st base through UCAG).

-The ?s correspond to codons that had no inferred amino acid meaning-- this is the expected inference for stop codons (since Codetta does not explicitly predict stop codons), and could also mean that there was insufficient or ambiguous information about the codon to make a confident inference.
+The ?s correspond to codons that had no inferred amino acid meaning-- this means that there was insufficient or ambiguous information about the codon to make a confident inference.
+This is also the expected inference for stop codons (since Codetta does not explicitly predict stop codons).

 A detailed summary of the analysis can be found at `examples/GCA_000442605.1.fna.Pfam-A_enone.hmm.1e-10_0.9999_0.01_excl-mtvuy.genetic_code.out`.